Facilities, Equipment, and Other Resources

 Access to the Vault storage service is controlled through several methods including the latest in multifactor authentication.
 All users are required to use Yubikey ™ 4 hardware USB keys in order to log on to the vault secure storage service.
 Vault also requires IP whitelisting for access through either the on-campus research network or campus-based VPN services.

-The Visualization Laboratory (Viz Lab) is a tool for all University of Miami students and faculty to present graphical and performance-intensive 2D and 3D simulations.
-With a direct connection to all University Advanced Computing resources, the Viz Lab is the perfect tool for high-performance parallel visualization, data exploration, and other advanced 2D and 3D simulations.
-First-time use of this space requires Orientation with the IDSC Advanced Computing support team.
-For more information about orientation sessions and Viz Lab reservations, click here.
+The Visualization Laboratory (Viz Lab) allows University students and faculty to present graphical and performance-intensive 2D and 3D simulations.
+With a direct connection to all University advanced computing resources, the Viz Lab is the perfect tool for high-performance parallel visualization, data exploration, and other advanced 2D and 3D simulations.

 The Viz Lab is built around a Cyviz 5×2 20 Megapixel Native display wall and Mechdyne 2×2 passive 3D display wall.
 On these impressive high-resolution displays, users are able to present their work at a paramount level while analyzing details at a granular level.

 The Viz Lab sits directly on the research network, providing 10Gb/sec network access to the storage cloud, Triton and Pegasus Supercomputers, and all other advanced computing resources.
 It was built with the focus to interpret real-world scenarios such as computational modeling, simulation, analysis, visualization of natural and synthetic phenomena for dynamic engineering, biomedical, epidemiological, and geophysical applications.